-The Income Approach to Value is the method that most property tax consultants use to help appraise the current value of a property.
+The Income Approach to Value is the method that most rental and business property tax consultants use to help appraise the current value of a property.
 The way this is done is by taking the net operating income of the collected rent on a commercial property and dividing it by the capitalization rate.

 The capitalization rate is the rate of return that is seen on a commercial rental property based on how much income said property generates.

 Once this is calculated, then the income approach is complete and the value of the property can be accurately assessed.

 The net operating income can be determined by using the market sales and rental rates of comparable properties.
 This is called the capitalization rate.
 For example, if trying to determine the value of a rental home with 2 bedrooms and 2 baths, an assessor would merely have to look at recent rental rates or selling prices of similar properties in the county.

 This is yet another way that rental rates can have an impact on property value.

 Still Have Questions About the Income Approach to Value?
 The Hegwood Group Can Help!